MitocGroup/deep-framework/README.md

 deepify server ~/deep-hello-world -o
 ```

-> Note: When this step is finished, you can open in your browser the link http://localhost:8000
+> When this step is finished, you can open in your browser the link http://localhost:8000
 and enjoy the helloworld project running locally.

 Finally, deploy the helloworld to cloud provider: